vhawk19/Py_Primer/Functions/1_Introduction_to_Functions.md

 Now let us look at an example where functions can prove very useful in your program you will be writing.

-Suppose we are developing a college-assistant application, with a wide range of tools such as a 'time table manager', 'announcements viewer', 'test date reminders', and the very popular 'Class Bunker Calculator', it would be convenient to enclose each functionality within its own functions.
+Suppose we are developing a college-assistant application, with a wide range of tools such as a 'timetable manager', 'announcements viewer', 'test date reminders', and the very popular 'Class Bunker Calculator', it would be convenient to enclose each functionality within its own functions.

 ## Example Program: